DigitalPublishingToolkit/OurCommons/md/15PatentPools.md

 corporations to the larger community, making sure that all people had access to proper treatment.

-After a feasibility study^8^ that concluded that the proposal was indeed desirable and doable, UNITAID formed an in-house team to develop an implementation plan for the Medicines Patent Pool (MPP) in 2009.
-A year later, in 2010, the Medicines Patent Pool was established as a separate legal entity and opened its doors in Geneva.
+After a feasibility study that concluded that the proposal was indeed desirable and doable, UNITAID formed an in-house team to develop an implementation plan for the Medicines Patent Pool (MPP) in 2009.^8^ A year later, in 2010, the Medicines Patent Pool was established as a separate legal entity and opened its doors in Geneva.
 UNITAID would remain its core funder until this day.